aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ```

 See: [Data Delivery Frequency](https://docs.aws.amazon.com/firehose/latest/dev/basic-deliver.html#frequency)
-in the *Kinesis Data Firehose Developer Guide*.
+in the *Amazon Data Firehose Developer Guide*.

-Zero buffering, where Amazon Kinesis Data Firehose stream can be configured to not buffer data before delivery, is supported by
+Zero buffering, where Amazon Data Firehose stream can be configured to not buffer data before delivery, is supported by
 setting the "buffer interval" to 0.

 ```go